• Skip to content

 Or is it because of unresolved conflict in the church that has festered to the point that members leave rather than endure the drama?

-These are often difficult discussion topics but important to articulate.
+These are often difficult discussion topics but are important to articulate.

-I used to tell staff, “I can’t fix it if I don’t know it’s broke.”
+I used to tell staff, “I can’t fix it if I don’t know it’s broken.”
 You need to understand what is not working so you can begin the process of fixing it.

 3. Where do we hope to be in the next 3, 5, or 10 years?

-In other words, does the church commit to develop or grow ministries, outreach programs, or discipleship initiatives?
+In other words, does the church commit to developing or growing ministries, outreach programs, or discipleship initiatives?

-This question speaks to intent of the ministries and how it sees its future state (vision).
+This question speaks to the intent of the ministries and how they see their future state (vision).

 Answering these questions will help to begin the process of articulating a vision statement.
 Envision a future state of the church.